mjarkk/forum/README.md

 - [x] Install [ava](https://github.com/avajs/ava#usage) as a global npm package
 - [x] `yarn dev` and don't stop it until the tests are dun
 - [x] The DB data from the setup is not removed (Welkom post, created users, ...)
-- [x] Make sure have `build/api/.env` file with the credentials of the SQLdatabase
+- [x] Make sure you have `build/api/.env` with the credentials of the SQLdatabase
 - `yarn test`
 - Follow the hint that output of `yarn test` shows if it doesn't show the hint the `.env` file is wrong
 - Go back to the terminal where the test was running and wait until it's dune